 Note: Failure to attend an exam without a valid reason (e.g. illness) will earn a grade of zero.
 Proof of illness requires presentation of a signed medical certificate.
 Notify Professor Hayes as soon as possible if you are going to miss an exam.
-If any course component is missed for a valid reason, that portion of the course grade will be shifted to the final examination.
+If any course component is missed for a valid reason, that portion of the course grade will be evenly distributed to all other components.